darrylcousins/boxesapp/docs/md-sources/RECHARGE.md

 Purchase options in Recharge must be in `weeks` and **not** `days`.
 The reason for this is that by using weeks we can define a specific weekday to make the charge (i.e. when the shopify order is created).
-The default (not configurabel) is the charge 3 days prior to the delivery day and to advise the customer a further 3 days before that.
+The default (not configurable) is that the charge is made 3 days prior to the delivery day and to advise the customer a further 3 days before that.

 **Every** item with product type of `Container Box` or `Box Produce` must have matching available options.
 I.e. if boxes have both weekly (``every 1 week``) and fornightly